osmancakir/rdm_datacite_new/README.md

 │   └── server/    # Server-side code
 ```

+## Tasks

+- Browser localStorage for persisting data accross updates.
+- marketing page
+- /home page with two buttons:
+    - Create data
+    - Upload and Edit Data
+- 3 step form for better UX with full fieldset

 ## Features

 - Browser localStorage for persisting data accross updates.
 In the future: Sqlite?
+    - Can add authentication, save and continue whenever you want to etc. features
-- Wizard form for better ux
+- 3 step form for better UX
+- Generates Valid XML
 - Better Validation for fields
+- Schema Validation for submission
 - Documentation for the fields are included in the codebase
 - Parsing the form from and to XML and JSON
 - Light and Dark Mode support.
+- Reset and Select All